mmoerz/docker-samba-ad-dc/README.md

 /var/log/samba
 /srv/shares

+## Joining a domain as a dc

+Be warned, this are my own notes and may or may not work:

+* hot backup idmap

+* rsync sysvol

 ## Building

 You can either use the following command to build the docker image for the samba ad dc: